ax-llm/ax/README.md

 ## Our Goal

 Large language models (LLMs) are getting really powerful and have reached a point where they can work as the backend for your entire product.
-However there is still a lot of manage a lot of complexity to manage from using the right prompts, models, etc. Our goal is to package all this complexity into a well maintained easy to use library that can work with all the LLMs out there.
+However there's still a lot of complexity to manage from using the right prompts, models, streaming, function calling, error-correction, and much more.
+Our goal is to package all this complexity into a well maintained easy to use library that can work with all the LLMs out there.
 Additionally we are using the latest research to add useful new capabilities like DSP to the library.

 ## How to use this library?